 Moremi Game Reserve: Protection with Access

-Situated within the Okavango system, Moremi Game Reserve is one of the most reliable public protected areas for leopard sightings in Botswana.
+Situated within the Okavango system, Moremi Game Reserve is one of the most reliable places to see leopards in Botswana because its diverse habitats support abundant prey populations.Â

 Its unique management combines government protection with private-sector involvement, resulting in both strong regulation and relatively affordable access for self-drivers and guided visitors alike.